gvwilson/sensibleadventures/gleam/gleam.md

 "Achoo!"
 Gleam sneezed a big, bright, rainbow-colored sneeze down the front of his shirt.
 The bottle slipped out from between his knees and fell over the side of the wagon.
-The snarly-dogs howled as it went *clink, clank, clonk* on the road behind him.
+The clankers howled as it went *clink, clank, clonk* on the road behind him.

 The wagon thumped back onto all four wheels.
 Little speckles of light